dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 **Important**: Make sure the battery level of your aircraft is more than 10%, otherwise the waypoint mission may fail!

 Build and run the project to install the application into your android device.
-After that, please connect the aircraft to your PC or Virtual Machine running Windows via a Micro USB cable.
+After that, please connect the aircraft to your PC or Mac running DJI Assistant 2 Simulator via a Micro USB cable.
 Then, power on the remote controller and the aircraft, in that order.

-Next, press the **Display Simulator** button in the DJI PC Simulator and feel free to type in your current location's latitude and longitude data into the simulator.
+Next, press the **Simulator** button in the DJI Assistant 2 and feel free to type in your current location's latitude and longitude data into the simulator.

 ![simulatorPreview](../images/tutorials-and-samples/Android/GSDemo-Google-Map/simulator_preview.png)

 Then connect your android device to the remote controller using USB cable and run the application.
-Go back to the DJI PC Simulator on your PC and press the **Start Simulation** button.
+Go back to the DJI Assistant 2 Simulator on your PC or Mac and press the **Start Simulating** button.
 A tiny red aircraft will appear on the map in your application,  if you press the **LOCATE** button, the map view will zoom in to the region you are in and will center the aircraft:

 ![locateAircraft](../images/tutorials-and-samples/Android/GSDemo-Google-Map/locateAircraft.gif)